hitrodev/hitro_bot_docs/en.md

 ## Binance registration and account setup

 To register with Binance:
-1. Go through the [referral link](https://accounts.binance.com/en/register?ref=N587Q7WB) that gives a *-10%* commission discount.
+1. Go through the [promo code link](https://accounts.binance.com/en/register?ref=N587Q7WB) that gives *-10%* commission discount.
 2. Then the usual: register with your [email](https://www.binance.com/en/support/faq/115003764911) or a [phone number](https://www.binance.com/en/support/faq/718f25947c2c4cf2ab0b28ca411e682a).
 3. To remove the account limits, as well as to be able to create API keys that the robot will need, [complete the Identity Verification](https://www.binance.com/en/support/faq/360027287111).
 You will need to send a scan of your ID document.
 4. Then [open the Futures USDⓈ-M account](https://www.binance.com/en/support/faq/360033772992), which the bot will use to trade.